 There's an overwhelmingly wide choice, and names such as "Original" or "Official Black Taxis" do not necessarily mean much (given there's nothing official about them and nobody can say for sure who was the first to offer such tours).
 So you either have to pick any one of them at random, or shop around and make enquiries in advance.
 Faced with this situation I made something of a compromise: after a bit of Internet research I picked out a shortlist of three companies whose websites looked promising and/or that seemed to be recommended more frequently than others and enquired by email.
 On the basis of what I got back I then made my choice.
 I ended up with Harpers Belfast Taxi Tours.
 Ken Harper is one of the most established cabbies to have offered tours like this from the earliest days they appeared on the scene.
 He's certainly very knowledgeable and I was very happy with my choice in the end.
 Of course I can't judge all the other tours, having only experienced the one.
 But Ken's commentary was lively and engaging, eye-opening on many occasions, and he was very open to customizing the tour to my demands.
 So I can certainly recommend him.
-There are probably others that can do a similarly good job of it, I'm sure, but you wouldn't go wrong including him in your enquiries when researching your options.
+There are probably several others that can do a similarly good job of it, I'm sure, but you wouldn't go wrong including him in your enquiries when researching your options.
 UPDATE: Ken Harper no longer seems to be in business, so you'd have to pick one of the alternatives.
 They are not rare; when I was last in West Belfast

 The tours by taxi are in theory available any day and at any time you wish, within reason.
 Obviously you want daylight, and not make it excessively early in the morning.
 Of course, at busy times slots can book out fast, so it's best to be flexible.
 And ideally book well in advance.

 Time required: The taxi tours usually last an hour to an hour and a half.
-Walking tours naturally require more time.
 Extended taxi tours can last as long as you like.